-To discover the keys to success in running a Shopify store, we’ve reviewed the video below and analyzed the most important lessons from successful entrepreneurs.
+To discover the keys to success in running a Shopify store, we’ve analyzed some the most important lessons from successful entrepreneurs and top Shopify stores.

-Take your business to the next level with the following 13 key takeaways from three immensely successful Shopify stores that earn millions each month.
+Take your business to the next level by the following 13 key takeaways from three immensely successful Shopify stores that earn millions each month.